Año Nuevo Island

 News and Updates

-- Clay nest modules provided nesting habitat for 56 breeders from 3 different burrowing species.
+Clay nest modules provided safe homes for 74 breeding seabirds of 3 different burrowing species.

 Seabird Population and Reproduction Studies: Our 26 year time-series on 8 breeding seabird species has provided many insights into seabird ecology and ecosystem based management including:

-- Insights into the impact of ecosystem-based fisheries management and colony protection on Brandt’s Cormorant populations (manuscript in review)
+Insights into the impact of ecosystem-based fisheries management and colony protection on Brandt’s Cormorant populations (Ainley et al. 2018)

-- Long-term nesting population decline of Western Gulls since 2005
+Long-term nesting population decline of Western Gulls since 2005 (see 2018 report)

 Indicators of Ocean Conditions: Seabird diet studies are widely used to assess and predict ocean health.
 We annually collect diet samples from Rhinoceros Auklets, Brandt’s Cormorants, and Pelagic Cormorants.
-This data is currently being used to inform ecosystem based management of California Current fisheries.
+These data are currently being used to inform ecosystem based management of California Current fisheries.

 Protection: To protect the seabird nesting area from destructive trampling by California sea lions, we designed an innovative Habitat Ridge exclosure structure.

-Ceramic Nest Modules: To provide low-maintenance nesting sites for burrowing seabirds that are safe from erosion and trampling, we designed and produced 90 clay nest modules.
-Since 2010, clay modules have been used by hundreds of pairs Rhinoceros Auklet, Cassin’s Auklet, and Pigeon Guillemots to raise their young.
-More info.
+Ceramic Nest Modules: To provide low-maintenance nesting sites for burrowing seabirds that are safe from erosion and trampling, we designed and produced 90 clay nest modules for Rhinoceros Auklets.
+Since 2010, these modules have been used by hundreds of pairs Rhinoceros Auklets, Cassin’s Auklets, and Pigeon Guillemots to raise their young.
+We are currently working on designs specific to Cassin’s Auklets in California and Wedge-tailed Shearwaters in Hawai’i More info.

 Restoration: To stabilize the burrowing habitat for Rhinoceros and Cassin’s Auklets and improve nesting success, we installed over 15,000 native coastal grasses and shrubs.
 Since then, increased native plant cover (12-79% cover in restoration plots) has resulted in a reduction in burrow collapse from erosion (11% damaged in 2016, compared to 40-60% annually before restoration).